Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/first_steps/when_to_stop.rst

 ++++++++

 This tutorial will introduce different stopping criteria.
-For sake of example, it also tackles an again slightly more complex learning task than those in the previous two tutorials, namely classification with a simple feed-forward neural network.
+As an example, we consider a slightly more complex learning task than in the previous tutorials, namely classification with a simple feed-forward neural network.
+You can learn more on neural networks in Shark in the :doc:`../algorithms/ffnet` tutorial.

 We show how to create a trainer for this task which generalizes important concepts and saves us manual work.
 Then, we construct and compare three different stopping criteria for that trainer.
 To this end, we introduce the ``AbstractStoppingCriterion``, another interface of Shark.
 In addition to